Bans On Critical Race Theory Will Have A Chilling Effect On Educators

-Category: World Politics Hits: 1People rally against ‘critical race theory’ at the Loudoun County Government Center in Leesburg, Va. on June 12, 2021.
+Category: World Politics Hits: 8People rally against ‘critical race theory’ at the Loudoun County Government Center in Leesburg, Va. on June 12, 2021.
 Andrew Caballero-Reynolds/AFP via Getty Images Nicholas Ensley Mitchell, University of Kansas Perhaps no topic has dominated education news in 2021 like the debate over whether or not critical race theory should be taught – or whether it is even being taught – in America’s schools.
 Critical race theory is an academic framework that holds that racism is embedded in American society and its institutions.

 Read more https://crooksandliars.com/2021/07/critical-race-theory-bans